 This organization was established in 1929.
 The purpose of NJHS is to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, to develop character, and to encourage good citizenship in the students of secondary schools.

-Lake Forest Elementary Charter school will apply for its first National Jr. Honor Society Charter for the 2013-14 school year.
-This program will be sponsored by Ms. Janice Houston and co-sponsored by Mr. Louis Thompson.
+Lake Forest Elementary Charter school first applied for its National Jr. Honor Society Charter in the 2013-14 school year.
+This program is currently sponsored by Ms. Trineika Melancon.

 After the first quarter grades are issued, A five member committee will vote to induct those students earning a G.P.A. of 3.5 or above, exemplify good behavior, and outstanding character.
 Students can become a member by invitation only.
 If the invitation is accepted and signed by the parent, the student will participate in a brief ceremony where they are sworn in.